-ferent concepts like immersion and flow were used, too.
-Following (Nacke, 2009) (p.
-146), we define immersion as and as (Przybylski et al., 2009) suggest, perceived autonomy and competence may be an important source of positive emotions.
+Following Nacke (2009) (p.
+146), we define immersion as

+"immersion in the game world derives from the player becoming the game character, in the sense of the player having the experience of acting within the game world" and as Przybylski et al (2009) suggest, perceived autonomy and competence may be an important source of positive emotions.

 Believing that there could be a link between the game design and the UX, we split the questionnaire in items testing elements of game design (like "ability to choose between different tasks on his/her own") and items testing elements of UX (like positive and negative emotions) to have a closer look on the possible link between UX and game design.
 Seven dimensions of UX and ten dimensions of game design were asked in the questionnaire.
 Every dimension includes three items, which could be answered on a ten point scale (10 = "I agree", 1 = "I don't agree").
-The mean of the 21 items (see Table 1) of the seven UX scales can be interpreted as a value of the UX.
+The mean of the 21 items (see Table 1) of the seven UX scales can be interpreted as a value of the UX, showing Cronbach's Alpha = .82.
+So the questionnaire seems to measure one construct (User Experience).
 The 30 items (see Table 2) of the 10 game design scales can show specific weaknesses of the virtual world.